Sergio Iacobucci Sergio Iacobucci

 92% of B2B buyers start with at least one vendor already in mind.
 41% have a single preferred vendor before any evaluation begins (Forrester, 2024).
 95% of the time, the winner was on the buyer's day-one shortlist (6sense).

-The fight isn't in your sales calls.
-It's before them: when the buyer is researching, checking your website, scanning your LinkedIn and deciding whether you're relevant.
+It's before: when the buyer is researching, checking your website, scanning your LinkedIn, reading analyst reports and deciding whether you're relevant.

 And remember: 40% of deals go to "no decision."
 Not a competitor.
-Inertia.
 Staying with the status quo.
 The conviction to act comes from a story that makes doing nothing feel more expensive than changing.

 Form the right team